How to Tie a Bow Tie

 Q: I’m attending a friend’s wedding and I want to mix it up and wear a bow tie for once.
-Unfortunately, when it comes to bow ties I’m a total newb, and I’m a bit embarrassed to say that I even considered buying a cheap clip-on because I don’t know how to tie a real one.
-Since a clip-on would never do my custom Black Lapel tuxedo justice, can you please enlighten this long-time fan on the art of tying a bow tie? – Kevin K.
+Unfortunately, when it comes to bow ties I’m a total newb, and I’m a bit embarrassed to say that I even considered buying a cheap clip-on because I don’t know how to tie a bow tie.
+Since a clip-on would never do my custom Black Lapel tuxedo justice, can you please enlighten this long-time fan on how to tie a bow tie? – Kevin K.

 A: Kevin, you’re not alone buddy.
 There are many men who suit up and knot up every day for work but don’t know where to start when it comes to getting down with the neck tie’s more formal cousin – the bow tie.
 Don’t be intimidated.
 We’ll break it down for you so you can notch it up at the wedding.